-Most likely you already know, at least intuitively, what a macroform is, such as a common plastic bag, or a plastic bottle.
+Most likely you already know, at least intuitively, what a macroform of plastic is, such as a common plastic bag, or a plastic bottle.
 But do you know what a microbead is?
-Microbeads are a type of manufactured solid plastic particle, depending on what expert you are talking to, and what their own definition is, they are typically described as being less than one millimeter in size.
-They are most frequently made of polyethylene but can be made of other petrochemical plastics as well, and are used in exfoliating personal care products, such as facial scrubs, and toothpastes, and are found in biomedical and health products as well.
+Microbeads are a type of manufactured solid plastic particle, depending on which expert you are talking to, and what their own definition is, they are typically described as being less than one millimeter in size.
+Microbeads are most frequently made of polyethylene but can be made of other petrochemical plastics as well, and are used in exfoliating personal care products, such as facial scrubs, and toothpastes, and are found in biomedical and health products as well.
 Unfortunately, despite their usefulness, microbeads cause plastic particle pollution and pose an environmental hazard for aquatic animals in both freshwater and salt water.

 “Some experts believe that most of the plastic that has ever been produced, dating back to the 1950’s or more, is still with us somewhere on the planet today.”

 How does this process of microbead pollution occur?
 When microbeads are washed down the drain with our personal care products, they are so small, they can pass unfiltered through sewage treatment plants.
 Untouched by the filtration process, they make their way back into the water supply, finding their way into rivers and canals, and ultimately to the ocean.
 Along the way, a variety of wildlife ranging from insect larvae to small fish, amphibians, turtles, birds, as well as even larger mammals, can mistake microbeads for food, either that, or they can accidentally ingest the microbeads along with their food.
 This ingestion of plastics introduces the potential for toxicity not only to these animals but to other species higher up in the food chain, including humans who drink the water and eat the wildlife.

 The durability factor of plastics, while their primary benefit, is also their largest complicating factor.
 A product is considered biodegradable if it can be broken down naturally by the action of bacteria and other living organisms over time, but the chemical structure of most plastics renders them resistant to these natural processes of degradation.
 Depending on the type of plastic and the environmental conditions of its disposal, scientists estimate that it may take anywhere from 20 years to over 1000 years for plastics to decompose.
 Some experts believe that most of the plastic that has ever been produced, dating back to the 1950’s or more, is still with us somewhere on the planet today,- either sitting in landfills, or laying out somewhere in the environment, or having been washed out to sea.

-The larger peices of plastic can end up entangling marine animals.
+The larger pieces of plastic can end up entangling marine animals.
 The smaller of these long-lasting pieces end up in their stomachs, resulting in the obstruction of their digestive pathways, resulting in a reduced appetite, or even starvation.
 With the prevalence of plastic and large vortexes of plastic waste, the oceans have become a hotspot for plastic pollution, and they face a massive, growing threat.
 Through streams, rivers, and the runoff flowing from coastal communities, billions of pounds of plastic leaks into the marine environment every single year.
-Since it is not bio-degradable, at the rate it is presently accumulating many researchers suggest that by 2050 there could be more plastic in the ocean than fish.
+At the rate it is presently accumulating, many researchers suggest that by 2050 there could be more plastic in the ocean than fish.
 A critical issue in the health of our environment is stemming the production and use of single-use plastics.

 A report from the World Economic Forum,- offering a blueprint for change.